When is the best time to book cheap flights to Vienna?

-Vienna’s high season is April through October with July and August the peak months.
+Vienna’s high season is April through October with July and August the peak months, making cheap Vienna flights harder to come by.
 The winter sports season is also busy, and many Austrians visit the city for the Christmas, New Year, and Easter holidays.
 Advance flight and hotel reservations are a must during the peak seasons.

 The weather in June and September make them perfect months for visiting, but they are still quite crowded.
 At the end of June every year Donauinsel, Dunube Island, transforms into Europe’s largest festival arena.
 This free outdoor event attracts millions of visitors each year who all come to enjoy three days of music, food and drink.
 The festival offers a diverse range of artists from top Austrian bands to internationally recognised musicians to ensure everybody is entertained throughout the weekend.